 Rashes really freak people out and make up a decent percentage of all urgent care telemedicine complaints.
 There are several studies finding that rash diagnosis by telemedicine is just about as good as an in-person evaluation.
 Another recent study published in the Journal of the American Medical Association (JAMA) Dermatology shows that medical providers evaluating a rash either by smartphone photos or in-person would agree on the diagnosis about 83% of the time.
 The study’s conclusion is that photos are a reliable source on which to base a rash diagnosis.
 83% is quite good considering that even if you have two doctor’s in the same room looking at the same rash you are not going to have agreement.

-The following slideshow goes over 16 commonly seen skin rash diagnoses based upon a review of prior case history of Care on Location.
+The following goes over 16 commonly seen skin rash diagnoses based upon a review of the prior case history of Care on Location.

 Blistering painful sores and itching usually on the lips that can be brought on by stress, illness, sun exposure and menstrual periods.
 Caused by a type of herpes virus (but not the one you might be thinking of) called Herpes Simplex Virus Type 1 (HSV 1), initial exposure is usually from someone else that has the virus.
 Those infected do not need to have an active sore in order to spread it.
 Some common sources of spread include eating from the same utensils, sharing of lip balm, or kissing.
 Treatment is not always necessary as they usually go away on their own.
 However, you can start your own treatment with over-the-counter anti-viral cold sore ointment.
 You may need prescription antivirals if the over-the-counter method does not work.
 There is no cure for the virus and you will carry it in your body for the rest of your life any you may or may not get further outbreaks.

-Usually an infection of childhood that rarely occurs more than once.
+Usually, an infection of childhood that rarely occurs more than once.
 Before the rash starts, there may be some other symptoms like fever, headache, and loss of appetite.
 Then the classic rash begins with red or pink bumps all over the body followed by blisters full of clear fluid that often break open.
 Then the bumps and blisters scab over as they begin to heal.
 This rash could be very itchy particularly as it starts to heal which usually takes a week or two.
 The virus is considered contagious until all the blisters have crusted over.
-During the infection it can be spread through coughing, sneezing, and contact with the fluid in the blisters.
+During the infection, it can be spread through coughing, sneezing, and contact with the fluid in the blisters.
 This rash caused by Varicella Zoster Virus which is the same one that causes shingles.
-In certain individuals like infants, older adults, people with weak immune systems and pregnant women, complications can become serious.
+In certain individuals like infants, older adults, people with weak immune systems, and pregnant women, complications can become serious.
 Chickenpox symptoms of itching skin can be treated with lukewarm baths, calamine lotion, and it helps to have light, soft clothing on.
-Doctor’s may prescribe anti-viral drugs which while it does not cure chickenpox, it does make the symptoms less severe.
+Doctors may prescribe antiviral drugs which, while it does not cure chickenpox, do make the symptoms less severe.
 Luckily, we do not see chickenpox as much as decades ago because of the use of a chickenpox vaccine which is effective in preventing the disease in 98% of people who receive it.

 Looking fairly similar to Ringworm initially, this usually starts off with a single, large pink oval-shaped patch that clears in the center and gets scaly on the edges.
 This patch is known as the “herald patch” as it heralds or signals the onset of a bunch of smaller pink patches all over the upper body that will start about one to two weeks later.
 The rash is occasionally itchy and it normally clears up on its own over the course of 2-3 months.
 This is believed be to due to a virus because there are sometimes some mild cold-like symptoms of headache, sore throat, and just not feeling well before the rash appears.
 Generally, treatment is not needed but sometimes some anti-histamines or prescription steroid creams are used for the itching.
 In severe cases, the use of prescription acyclovir has been shown to speed up the process of healing.